norswap/autumn/doc/autumn/faq/why.md

 I initially thought to write a detailed comparison of Autumn with some other parsing tools, but there are [too many][tools] of them and I just can't give them all justice.

-This page should answer your questions about Whimsy's specificities.
+This page should answer your questions about Autumn's specificities.
 If a doubt remains, please ask in an [issue](https://github.com/norswap/whimsy/issues).

 You can also peruse a [list of parsing tools][tools] I find interesting and/or relevant.